Boyle-Lab/Boyle-Lab.github.io/_posts/2016-04-03-Sierra_awards.md

 - Students
 ---

 Sierra was awarded a very competitive <a href="http://csg.sph.umich.edu/training/">Genome Science Training Program T32 position</a> and the <a href="http://www.rackham.umich.edu/funding/summer-award">Rackham Summer Award</a>!
+She also received an honorable mention for the NSF GRFP!
 Congratulations!